CoryITpro/HTML-Canvas-Reisize/README.md

             });

 -   It's happen once you make change in the bottom side slider and the usage is to change the width value of static ratio variable.
+    `Why`: to change the ratio width value one user change the bottom slider.

           document.querySelector("#range1").addEventListener("input", (event) => {
               ratio.width = event.target.value;
               draw();
           });

--   Redraw the canvas once you resize the browser window.
+-   Redraw the canvas once you resize the browser window. `Why`: to redraw the canvas with changed innerwidth and innerheight of window.

           window.addEventListener("resize", () => {
               draw();